Angela was a foster parent for eight years and has four daughters, one in which is adopted.

-I've heard friends who say, my kids would never listen to me if I tried some of these techniques.
-If that's the case then there is a severe lack of respect that needs to be addressed.
+I've heard friends who say; my kids would never listen to me if I tried some of these techniques.
+If that's the case, then there is a severe lack of respect to address.
 There are a few reasons that a child may be disrespecting you.
-One reason may be because they don't really know what to expect.
+One reason may be because they don't know what to expect.

 For instance, if you do not consistently punish them.
 Like you say, "I'm going to take that toy away if you throw it."
 They throw it, and you yell, "I told you not to throw it," yet do nothing.
-They have learned that they are not being held accountable for their actions.
-That the punishments don't apply.
+They have learned that they are not being held accountable for their actions and that the punishments don't apply.
 So if you say, "Don't call your sister names, or you'll sit in time out."
 Then they call her a name.
 So you say, "Go in timeout."
-They might think, they can get out of it, by being resistant and refusing.
+They might think they can get out of it, by being resistant and refusing.
 Since they were able to get away without punishments before, why not this time.
 One way to break this pattern is by being consistent.
-They know that if you say they will have a punishment that you are serious, and they will be punished.
+They know that you are serious if you say they will have a punishment, and you will follow through.

 Punishing is hard.
-Time outs can be, until the child knows what to expect.
+Time outs can be until the child knows what to expect.
 If your child gets out, put her back in timeout.
-Continue process until the child stays in time out for a given amount of time.
+Continue the process until the child stays in time out for a given amount of time.

 Anger or Grief

 Another reason your child might not be respecting you is they are dealing with anger or grief.
-In these cases the anger and grief need to be addressed before any changes will truly occur.
-Although it's important for them to know you still hold them to the same rules, a softer approach is necessary.
+In these cases, address the anger and pain.
+Without addressing these, changes will not genuinely occur.
+Although they need to know you still hold them to the same rules, a softer approach is necessary.
 In severe cases, don't be afraid to seek out a counselor.
 There is no shame in it.
-The sooner the child can handle these emotions the sooner other issues can be taken care of.
+The sooner the child can handle these emotions; the sooner other issues can be taken care of.

 Reward Good Behavior

-Above all else, it's not all about the discipline, make sure you are rewarding good work, hard work, and giving lots of praise.
-This is a necessary part of discipline and should not be forgotten.
+Above all else, it's not all about discipline; make sure you are rewarding good work, hard work, and giving lots of praise.
+Rewards are a necessary part of training.
 Bottom line: discipline is hard work.
-It's inconveient, its frustrating, but just as all hard work does, it will pay off in the end.
+It's inconvenient, it's frustrating, but just as all hard work does, it will pay off in the end.

 Positive Parenting: Don't Be a Dictator

 There are times when you have to let things slide.
-That being said never let it slide if you had given them a threat of a discipline.
-By backing down shows there is no consequence for their action.
+That said, never let it slide if you had given them a threat of discipline.
+Backing down shows there is no consequence for their actions.
 When I say let things slide, I mean pick your battles.
 If you harp on them about everything they are doing wrong, they'll feel like they don't do anything right.
 Choose your battles carefully.
 There are going to be days where you swear there must be a full-moon out because the kids are wound up and doing everything naughty they can think of.
-That's when you need to choose the battles that are most important.
+That's when you need to choose the most critical battles.

 For instance, is it more important that you scold Little Bobby for using his outside voice indoors, or should you scold him for dangling his sister off the balcony?
 Okay, maybe that's a little severe, but you get my point.
-There are days when the little stuff needs to be ignored or you'll drive yourself insane, and your kids too.
+There are days when you need to ignore the small stuff, or you'll drive yourself and your kids insane.

 © 2010 Angela Michelle Schultz